bdickason/bdickason.com/posts/write-things-down.md

 You can have the same effect on your team/company.

-The steps to implement this are simple:
+The steps to implement this are simple quite simple.
+The challenge is building a habit.

 1. Start writing (Now!)
 2. Organize your notes (e.g. Google Drive or something similar)
 3. Start linking to your notes/folders